mateusfurt/mateusfurt/README.md

 - 🔭 I’m currently working on PYTHON and C.
 - 🖥 I'm interested in work with Web Development
-- 🌱 I’m currently learning HTML, CSS and JAVASCRIPT.
+- 🌱 I’m currently learning React.
-- 🤔 I’m looking for help with HTML, CSS and JAVASCRIPT.
 - 💬 Ask me about Jojo's bizarre adventure and Minecraft
 - 📫 How to reach me: mateusdcfurtado@gmail.com / @mateuzfurtado
 - 😄 Pronouns: he/him